hexagonit/hexagonit.socialbutton/hexagonit/socialbutton/docs/README.rst

     For all the views, use ``*``.

 View permission only
-    If checked, the vielwet is only available at view which are available to anonymous users, like in most cases for published contents.
+    If checked, the viewlet is only available at view which are available to anonymous users, like in most cases for published contents.

 Enabled